survivejs/webpack-book/manuscript/advanced_techniques/01_consuming_packages.md

 2. Get the contents of the `main` field.
 If it doesn't exist, default to *<package>/index.js*.
 3. Resolve to the `main` file.

 The general lookup algorithm respects an environment variable known as `NODE_PATH`.
 If you want to tweak the resolution further, you can attach specific directories to it.
 Example: `NODE_PATH=$NODE_PATH:./demo`.
-A call like this can be included in the beginning of a *package.json* script to patch the runtime environment temporarily although it's better to avoid this if possible.
+A call like this can be included in the beginning of a *package.json* script to patch the runtime environment temporarily, although it's better to avoid this if possible.

 You can tweak webpack's module resolution through the `resolve.modules` field.
 Example: